holepunchto/pear-docs/guide/starting-a-pear-terminal-project.md

 The app will now run.
 Note that it will keep running until you exit with `ctrl + c`.

-That's all there is to it!
+That's all there is to getting a Pear Terminal project started.

 ## Next